HMS Jason (J99): Friendly Fire Incident

-HMS Jason was then put in for repair at Portsmouth.
+Jason was then put in for repair at Portsmouth.
 It would be a month before she returned to active duty.
-For the last two months of 1944, she operated out of Ostend sweeping off the Belgium coast.
+For the last two months of 1944, she operated from Ostend sweeping off the Belgium coast.
 In January 1945, the 1st Minesweeping Flotilla was reassigned to Harwich to counter mining efforts by German E-boats and midget submarines.
-In February, HMS Jason was nominated for re-fit in London.
+In February, Jason was nominated for re-fit in London.